brianabshier/python_scripts/README.md

 - This script will allow you to ingest a json file made up of the response provided from the Rackspace CDN portal after setting metrics range for date and choosing bandwidth.
 - Usage: `python bandwidth_to_csv.py data.json`

+14. OpenStack Project Cleanup
+- This script will allow you to delete all the resources (except PUBLICNET network and 'default' security group) from an OpenStack project you have authenticated with using OpenRC file.
+- Usage: `python3 cleanup-openstack.py` will do a dry run to show what it will delete.
+- Usage: `python3 cleanup-openstack.py --execute` will run and delete the resources.

 Author: Brian Abshier

 License: MIT License